Telegram Sponsored Posts: Pricing Guide

 4. Affiliate links — earn commissions on products you recommend.

 According to Circle’s creator research, membership creators earn 41% more than those relying on mixed revenue — $94K versus $67K average annual income.
 Our revenue per method comparison shows paid access earns 240x more per subscriber than ads.
-The takeaway: build a paid community as your foundation, then layer sponsorships on top for maximum revenue.
+Build a paid community as your foundation, then layer sponsorships on top.

 Actionable Takeaways

-1. Calculate your rate using the formula: (average views / 1,000) x niche CPM.
-Start at the benchmarks in this guide and adjust based on results.
+2. Calculate your rate using the formula: (average views / 1,000) x niche CPM.
+Use the benchmarks in this guide as your floor.

 FAQ